 How to wet sand

 This is a much less messy way to sand down your plaster walls.
 It is useful when you need a delicate touch as wet sanding is much more gentle and less abrasive than dry sanding.
-This can only be done on fresh plaster that has not fully set.
+This can only be done on fresh plaster that has not been fully set.

 Grab a bucket of water and a non-abrasive sponge.
 Immerse the sponge and then wring out most, but not all, of the water.
 Run the sponge over the slightly damp plaster with long and smooth strokes.
 Do not apply too much pressure, you want to just be skimming the surface.

 After every couple of strokes, rinse the plaster residue off the sponge and wring it out again.
 Continue this process until you are satisfied with the smoothness of your plaster wall.

 A skim coat is a very popular way to smooth out the surface of a plastered wall.
 In essence, it is adding another, thin layer of plaster on top of the already existing plaster.
 This is ideal for walls that have a few dents or scrapes, as it effectively gives you a new blank canvas to work from.

 You will need to coat the walls in a layer of PVA bonding before you begin to apply the skim coat.
 This helps to stabilize the plaster and assists with the adhesion of the skim coating layer.

 Generally speaking, you should call in a professional plasterer to apply a skim coat.
 Getting the application smooth and even requires a certain level of skill that can only be achieved through repeated practice.